Elephants, jellyfish and robotic automation

 On the exterior, circles coated with conductive metal paint connected to a charging control unit allow Aqua Jellies to charge from stations above the water surface.
 When AquaJelly approaches it is drawn towards it, and communicates with the station to ensure it is sufficiently charged.

 Communication between other jellies and the charging station is achieved via energy-saving ZigBee short-range radio system, and by pressure allowing each Jelly to be aware of its depth, but the principal communication medium underwater is an infra-red sensor in a sphere of 80cm, allowing it to take evasive action if another Jelly approaches, or any other external influence.

+The latest concepts from Festo include the Bionic Handling Assistant – a biomechatronic handling system inspired by the elephant's trunk.
 The design consists of a hand axis with ball joint and an adaptive FinGripper for versatile, smooth movement and "unparalleled mass/payload ratio" according to Festo.
 It's also human friendly because it gives way immediately if there is a collision but doesn't become unstable.

 Festo sees applications for the design in agriculture and to domestic households as well as in the automated handling industry.